-Discharges within 1 month3
+Discharges within 1 month

 For the state of Nebraska, 5% of children removed from the home were discharged within one month of removal.
-For your team, 11% of removed children were discharged within one month.
-Teams can use this data to investigage why some cases are discharged quickly and assess if removal is necessary for these children.
+For your team, none of the removed children were discharged within one month.
+Teams can use this data to investigage why some cases are being discharged so quickly and assess if removal is necessary for these children.